ServerArmour/ServerArmour/README.md

 * game name - same as above, but just in readable format.

 If more information is needed regarding any of the above, or any concerns, please open a thread so that I can provide more information.

+### Roadmap
+1. Fix all remainder of bugs.
+2. Reduce local caching down to 15min, because in 15min they could switch on their VPN, get a game ban etc.
+3. Split server armour into multiple plugins.
+Consisting of a ServerArmour-core, ServerArmour-websecurity, ServerArmour-steamsecurity, ServerArmour-basicsecurity, ServerArmour-legacysecurity and soon ServerArmour-premiumsecurity.
+4. The need cache any info to disk, and hopefully optimize server side performance.
+5. Get web version live and working

+Please consider supporting the project.